Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*

+As a part of my cloud computing practice, i completed an exercise where i had to migrate a small web application from a local environment to the cloud.
+The goal was to choose the most suitable cloud service model and then deploy the application while ensuring scalability and reliability.
+I began by analyzing the three main service models; IaaS, PaaS, and SaaS.
+I ruled out SaaS because i needed to keep full control over virtual machines, but it required managing operating system, updates, and security patches.
+PaaS, however, provided a managed environment where i could deploy my application without worrying about server maintenance.
+By completing this exercise, i gained practical experience in evaluating cloud service models, deploying applications on a managed platform, and optimizing performance using cloud-native features, it strengthened my understanding of modern cloud deployment strategies.

 ## Summary of learning
 *What did you learn through these exercises*

+I learned how modern computing resources can be delivered over the internet instead of relying on physical on-site hardware.
+I gained an understanding of the three main service models; IaaS, which provides virtual machines and storage; PaaS, which offers managed development environments, and SaaS, which delivers full applications to users.
+I also learned how cloud provides use virtualization to create scalable and flexible resource pools.